Princess Vlei Guardians: We are nature defending itself

 - Nuhaa Roberts, Steenberg Primary

 In 2018, the Learners of Lotus High formed a club called the Lotus Princess Guardians.
-The concept of the guardian was eagerly adopted by all our school groups.
-Since then, many youth have been involved in our guardian projects.
-These include:
+The concept of guardian was eagerly adopted by all our school groups, as it encapsulates caring for a space without taking ownership.
+Guardian projects include:

 Planting fynbos and clean-ups

-Princess Vlei guardians have also been involved in championing nature in other spheres.
-They have joined several marches against climate change, and have attended the Greenpop reforest fest.
+Through the Forum, Princess Vlei guardians have been involved in championing nature beyond Princess Vlei.
+These activities include marching against climate change, protesting the Liesbeeck River development and attending the Greenpop reforest fest.

 Our programs are open to any interested primary and high school learners.
 If your school or youth club would like to get involved, please email us.